gtag('config', 'AW-943903666');

 Geico was created in 1936 as an auto insurance agency for government employees and enlisted military officers.
 For the first sixty years of its history, Geico looked like any other insurance company: dry, humorless, and no-nonsense.
 Although a service, insurance functions like any other commodity: if two policies provide comparable coverage, price becomes the sole differentiator.
 In the face of this reality, insurance companies have spent decades trying to position service or independent local agents as what sets them apart—but as that messaging also became increasingly similar, it failed as a differentiator, even if authentic in select cases.

 Then, in 1994, Geico found its differentiator.
 In research for the insurer, the Martin Agency found that in 15 minutes, callers to Geico could save 15 percent or more on their insurance.
-Yes, this become one of advertising’s great taglines, but it also changed the way people thought about insurance.
+Yes, this became one of advertising’s great taglines, but it also changed the way people thought about insurance.
 Geico knew that saving money would motivate people to switch insurers, but that this in and of itself was not unique.
 Instead, Geico highlighted an even more important savings: time.
 The promise of convenience—savings realized in less time than solving a Where’s Waldo? page—was what truly set Geico apart.

 25 years after embarking on this strategic shift in its story, Geico continues to successfully capitalize on its competitive advantage.
 A key element of that has been signaling its difference from competitors beyond the tagline, thanks to ads that feature affable characters, charming irreverence, and a camel who gets hyped for Hump Day.
 Geico has signaled to customers clearly that it’s not like the other players, and combines that with a simple, memorable promise that keeps it at the top of the insurance industry.

 Every brand knows that delivering superb customer service is important to winning repeat business and fueling word of mouth.
 Like Geico’s competitors, when a brand’s products and services are nearly identical to a dozen other companies, it’s common (and all too easy) to fall back on great customer service as a differentiator.
-With every company hyping “great service” it is a failed promise or differentiator, unless it’s actually provided in a meaningful, unique way.
+With every company touting “great service,” it is a failed promise or differentiator, unless it’s actually provided in a meaningful, unique way.
 Good customer service only differentiates when its truly a good customer experience.

 Not only will people pay more for a higher quality customer experience, but when good service leaves a lasting impression on consumers, brand loyalty is forged—and not easily broken.
 This type of experience-oriented differentiation is sustainable, and if done properly, can be maintained long past a product’s popularity.